apache/hadoop/hadoop-tools/hadoop-federation-balance/src/site/markdown/FederationBalance.md

     and add them to the recoverQueue.
 The recover thread will recover them from the journal and add them back to the pendingQueue.

-### DistCpFedBalance
+### FedBalance

-  DistCpFedBalance is implemented as a job of the state machine.
+  FedBalance is implemented as a job of the state machine.
 All the distcp balance logic are implemented here.
-A DistCpFedBalance job consists of 3
+A FedBalance job consists of 3 procedures:
-  procedures:

   * DistCpProcedure: This is the first procedure.
 It handles all the data copy works.
 There are 6 stages: